History of Washington, D.C.

 The history of Washington, D.C., is tied to its role as the capital of the United States.
-Originally inhabited by an Algonquian-speaking people known as the Nacotchtank, the site of the District of Columbia along the Potomac River was first selected by President George Washington.
-The city came under attack during the War of 1812 in an episode known as the Burning of Washington.
+The site of the District of Columbia along the Potomac River was first selected by President George Washington.
+The city came under attack during the War of 1812.
 Upon the government's return to the capital, it had to manage the reconstruction of numerous public buildings, including the White House and the United States Capitol.
 The McMillan Plan of 1901 helped restore and beautify the downtown core area, including establishing the National Mall, along with numerous monuments and museums.

-Unique among cities with a high percentage of African Americans, Washington has had a significant black population since the city's creation.
-As a result, Washington became both a center of African American culture and a center of the Civil Rights Movement.
+Relative to other major cities with a high percentage of African Americans, Washington, D.C. has had a significant black population since the city's creation.
+As a result, Washington became both a center of African American culture and a center of the civil rights movement.
 Since the city government was run by the U.S. federal government, black and white school teachers were paid at an equal scale as workers for the federal government.
 It was not until the administration of Woodrow Wilson, a Southern Democrat who had numerous Southerners in his cabinet, that federal offices and workplaces were segregated, starting in 1913.
 This situation persisted for decades: the city was racially segregated in certain facilities until the 1950s.